ducng99/EasyERPMod/README.md

 - No need to import/export everytime I file needs to be edited
 - Multiple mods seperated in different folders.
 Easy management.
 - Restore original files after game exit (this is how you can play multiplayer)
+- Texture arrays supported (read wiki for more info)

 ## Cool!
 I want it!
 [Download latest release](https://github.com/ducng99/EasyERPMod/releases/latest)